Ferch42/CarExplore/README.md

 # CarExplore
-A environment for training agents that perform complete sweep exploration while learning to move at the same time
+An environment for training agents that perform complete sweep exploration while learning to move at the same time

 To run the environment just import the environment files: